-- (b Confidence maps, dark frames and flat fields used in the production of (a). - (c) Tile based associated source catalogues linking the parameters of individual objects across all of the observed filter bands. - (d) Aperture based upper limits for sources detected in (a).
+- (c) Confidence maps, dark frames and flat fields used in the production of (a). - (d) Tile based associated source catalogues linking the parameters of individual objects across all of the observed filter bands. - (e) Aperture matched photometry and aperture based upper limits for sources detected in (a).